mkrull/Mojolicious-Command-generate-bootstrap_app/README.md

 To get database version and migration management you should install DBIx::Class::Migration.

+The default database is an SQLite database that gets installed into share/my\_bootstrap\_app.db.
+If you would like to change the database edit your config.yml accordingly.

 If installed you can use script/migration as a thin wrapper around dbic-migration setting lib and the correct database already.
 Running: